declantheedev/wireframing/README.md

 * **Enhances Collaboration:** Since wireframes are quick to create and easy to modify, they encourage collaboration and feedback from the entire team.
 This iterative process leads to a more robust and user-friendly final product.

 * **Defines User Flow:** Wireframes map out the user's journey, showing how they will move from one page to another.
 This helps in identifying potential roadblocks or confusing paths in the navigation before development begins.

+### Key Elements of a Wireframe

+A wireframe is built from several core components that work together to form the product's skeleton.
+Understanding these elements is essential for creating an effective blueprint.

+* **Layout Structure:** This defines the overall organization of the page.
+It's the grid that dictates where all the other elements will go.
+A good layout ensures the content is easy to scan and that important information is placed prominently.

+  * **Example:** A standard blog post wireframe might show a large rectangular box for the main article content on the left, and a narrower vertical box for a sidebar on the right to hold related posts and ads.

+* **Navigation:** This element maps how a user will move from one page to another.
+It includes elements like buttons, links, search bars, and breadcrumbs.
+Effective navigation is crucial for a smooth user journey.

+  * **Example:** A simple website wireframe would include a horizontal rectangle at the top of the page representing the header, with placeholder text or icons for a logo and a set of menu links (e.g., "Home," "About," "Services," "Contact").

+* **Content Placement:** This refers to the specific location of various content types—text, images, videos, and data tables.
+While the wireframe doesn't show the final content itself, it uses placeholders to show where each piece will live.

+  * **Example:** On an e-commerce product page, a wireframe would have a large square box on the left for the product image and a series of lines of text on the right for the product name, description, and price.

+* **Functionality:** This element represents the interactive components that allow users to perform actions.
+These include buttons, forms, sliders, and checkboxes.
+Functionality is key to defining the user's interaction with the product.

+  * **Example:** A sign-up page wireframe would feature rectangular boxes with lines inside to represent input fields for "Name," "Email," and "Password," and a large, colored box at the bottom for the "Submit" button.